keithlegg/gnelscript/README.md

 # pyrender2

-Pure python graphics tools.

-Swiss Army Knife for 3D graphics.
-Render, model, composite.
+Pure python Swiss Army Knife for 3D and 3D graphics.

-only requires PIL, and numpy

-A complete-ish rebuild of my oringial repository, pyrender.
-This code is a sandbox of many different tools I have worked with over the years.

-Inspired by projects I have on over the last 10 years:

-   virtual reality, game design, 3D animation, GIS and mapping, robotics, embdedded hardware, computer vision
+Procedural model, Render, composite images.

+I am writing this to learn 3D math and graphic better.
+It is for fun and a tool to teach 3D math and graphics.
+It may even be useful for something.

+Inspired by years of working with Maya 3D and Houdini.
+I love the "ops" idea from houdini, everything is an operator and you chain them together.

+only requires:
+    - PIL
+    - numpy (numpy is loosely intergrated and could be pulled out)

 Organized by the following modules:

-   -  math_ops   - math, vectors, matrices
+   -  math_ops   - math, vectors, matrices, the core logic of it all
    -  point_ops  - points, polygons, and objects
    -  raster_ops - image manipulation with PIL, framebuffer
-   -  render     - brain dead simple 3D rendering
+   -  render     - brain dead simple 3D rendering, example using the other modules to render 3D

    -  dag_ops    - directed acyclic graph, first stab at a scene graph (not working yet)
    -  grid_ops   - nothing here yet, future home of mapping and grids